Materials-Data-Science-and-Informatics/MDMC-NEP-top-level-ontology/CQs/v_2_0/CQs.md

 }

 ```
-24. Which samples have been used in a measurement?
+23. Which sample(s) was used in the measurement?
 ```
 PREFIX core: <https://purls.helmholtz-metadaten.de/prima/core#>
 PREFIX dal: <https://purls.helmholtz-metadaten.de/prima/dal#>